“Hollywood in Toto is a terrific site. It’s really well written. It’s really exciting and it’s from the right point of view…”

 I finally emerged as one of the newspaper’s regular film critics, reviewing movies and interviewing A-list talent like Tom Hanks, Dwayne Johnson and Kevin Spacey.

-So I started to shift my entertainment coverage, capturing this new Hollywood in a way most of my peers either ignored or cheered on.
+So I started to shift my entertainment coverage, capturing this new Hollywood in a way most of my peers either ignored or applauded.

-Today, when Hollywood takes a lazy swipe at paying customers who happened to hold views outside the left-of-center consensus, HiT isn’t afraid to step up.
+Today, when Hollywood takes a lazy swipe at paying customers who happened to hold views outside the left-of-center consensus, HiT issn’t afraid to step up.